cxl-micron-reskit/famfs/README.md

 Famfs is a Linux file system that is administered from user space - by the code in this repo.
 The host device is a dax memory device (either ```/dev/dax``` or ```/dev/pmem```).

-The file infastructure lives in the Linux kernel, which is necessary for Requirement #2 (must efficiently handle VMA faults).
+The file infrastructure lives in the Linux kernel, which is necessary for Requirement #2 (must efficiently handle VMA faults).
 But the majority of the code lives in user space and executes via the famfs cli and library.

 The "Master" node is the system that created a famfs file system (by running ```mkfs.famfs```).
-The sytem UUID of the master node is stored in the superblock, and the famfs cli and library prevent client nodes from mutating famfs metadata for a file system that they did not create.
+The system UUID of the master node is stored in the superblock, and the famfs cli and library prevent client nodes from mutating famfs metadata for a file system that they did not create.

 As files and directories are allocated and created, the Master adds those files to the